f4z3r/flux-demo/README.md

 infrastructure components as needed.

 Another important aspect to note is that the infrastructure as a whole is deployed (`path:
 ./infrastructure/`) and not individual elements of the infrastructure being hand picked.
+In this `./instastructure` path, a `kustomization.yaml` file generates a set of FluxCD `Kustomization`s, each of which deploys a single component.
+The `kustomization.yaml` re-injects the variables from the variable substitution into the downstream components.
+This second layer of FluxCD `Kustomization`s is needed in order to enable dependencies between the components.
+Generally, if one is fully based on Helm charts, this indirection is not needed, as the `HelmRelease` resources allow to define dependencies.
+If one deploys "raw" YAML files as part of the components, which often happens, one cannot express a dependency of these raw files without the extra layer of FluxCD `Kustomization`s.
+See the infrastructure version `0.3.0` for an example without this indirection.

 </details>